TZstatsADS/fall2019-project5-sec2-grp1/README.md

 **Contribution statement**: ([default](doc/a_note_on_contributions.md))

 Lihao Xiao: Project Leader: Wrote and Trained the DCGANs model and ran the CycleGANs model.
 Organized github.
-Chang Qu: Major Contributer: Wrote and ran and the CycleGANs model and made the presentation slides and is the presenter of the project.Organized github
+Chang Qu: Major Contributer: Wrote and ran and the CycleGANs model and made the presentation slides and is the presenter of the project.Organized github.
-Dingyi Fang: Basic participation below average Jongyoon Sohn: No contribution
+Dingyi Fang: Basic participation below average.
+Jongyoon Sohn: No contribution.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.